 |$100,000 or more but less than $150,000

+The Nevada Collection Agency Bond guarantees that the principle will abide by all Nevada state laws outlined in Chapter 649 of the Nevada Revised Statutes.
 The applicant should verify the bond amount with the obligee before applying for the bond to ensure the bond amount is correct.

 Surety1 is not directly involved with the licensing process, but we’ve compiled this information which may helpful for you.

 - Supporting documents for application (listed on official page)

 - Financial statement for agency

 - License fees

 All licensing fees are required by the obligee, not the surety company.
 For more licensing information, visit the NMLS license check list:

 Foreign Collection Agency Registration

 How to Obtain a Nevada Collection Agency Bond